How New Windows Improve Your Home’s Energy Efficiency

 Functional Styles for Every Space

 One of the greatest improvements in modern window design is the level of flexibility and customization.
 You no longer have to settle for a one-size-fits-all solution.
-Today’s energy-efficient windows come in various shapes, grille patterns, types of glass, interior and exterior colors, and hardware to suit the unique architecture of your home.
+Today’s energy-efficient windows come in various shapes, grille patterns, glass types, interior and exterior colors, and hardware to suit your home’s unique architecture.
 Some styles include:

 • Awning